tammergalal/katacoda-scenarios/apmintrov3/fixappv3/step4.md

 6. Scroll to the **Endpoints** list and sort the list by **AVG LATENCY**. <p> Note: If the **AVG LATENCY** column is not displayed, click the **Options** icon next to the **Search Endpoints** field and select **AVG LANTECY**. <p> Notice that the `Spree::HomeController#index` and `Spree::ProductsController#show` have latencies more than 2.5 seconds.

 7. For each endpoint listed in step 15, click the endpoint to view its page. <p> Scroll to the **Span Summary** and sort by **AVG DURATION**. <p> Scroll to the **Traces** list.
 Click any of the traces to view the details. <p> Notice from the **Span Summary** and **Traces** that the endpoint is dependent on the `advertisements-service`. <p> For the `Spree::HomeController#index` endpoint, notice the monitor you created is in the alert status.
 (Note: To save time, you didn't create monitors for the other endpoints.
-You can always create monitors for the other two endpoints to see how they are affected by fixing the app.) <p> *This investigation shows something is definitely wrong with the service, let's go to the code.*
+You can always create monitors for the other two endpoints to see how they are affected by fixing the app.) <p> *This investigation shows something is definitely wrong with the service.
+Time to go to the code!!*

 8. Head back over to the IDE tab and open the `ads.py`{{open}} file to view the code.

 9. Browse the file.
 You may notice that two sleep commands are in the codebase, and they appear to be leftovers from some testing.

-Let's remove these sleeps. <p> Delete **Lines 43-44** and **Lines 66-67**
+    Delete **Lines 43-44** and **Lines 66-67**

-The removal of the erroneously left test code should also remedy the high latencies in the `store-frontend` endpoints.
+The removal of the erroneously left test code should remedy the high latencies in the `store-frontend` endpoints.